Updated: Mar 25

 Complex, orderly, and functional: i like chocolate (this has a 27^14 chance of happening and means something)

 When considering the probability of all 26 fundamental constants, or more accurately—fundamental forces, coming into existence by chance (assuming there is something for the constants to come into), which are all finely tuned, one must be dealing with infinities.
 Unless, one were to assume there is a limit to how many numbers/possibilities there are, which then one would be assuming there is an end to the universe—for are not numbers limited by what can be measured or what can be possibly conceived of in the human mind?
-So, theoretically speaking, there could be many equations to choose from, making the equation for the possibility of a finely tuned universe as ∞^26 (yes, infinities are a mathematical impossibility).
+So, theoretically speaking, there could be many equations to choose from, making the equation for the possibility of a finely tuned universe as ∞^26.
 After seeing that equation, it does seem "reasonable" to say that the universe came about by random chance…

 Anyways, it is reasonable to say that a personal being created the universe because of how complex, orderly, and functional it, as a whole, is.
 It is also reasonable to assume that physical personal beings can make sense of this universe by tapping into the inherent personal knowledge (knowledge engraved into oneself by a superior being) within them.